TYPE DESIGN INFORMATION PAGE last updated on Thu Nov 23 13:10:24 EST 2023

 "A free Windows application which converts TrueType or ATM fonts in Windows to TeX bit-mapped fonts.
 Hosted on Richard Kinch's web site on behalf of the author, Vasilev Konstantin of Moscow State University. " [Google] [More] ⦿

 Free TrueType to type 42 converter, a program to facilitate using TrueType fonts on PostScript interpreters with TrueType rasterizer.
 Makes AFM and type 1 font files from truetype font files.
 You need the FreeType library to compile and use it.
 By Dieter Baron.
 Dates from 1999.
+Github link.
 [Google] [More] ⦿

 The Linux TrueType utilities.
 Mostly programs written by Brion Vibber.
 Includes ttf2type1 and ttf2afm: ttf2afm is a wrapper for ttf2pfa that creates an AFM file from a ttf font.
 And ttf2type "is a wrapper to simplify mass conversion of TrueType fonts to Adobe Type 1 fonts, necessary for some programs such as WordPerfect which support Type 1 but not TrueType fonts. ttf2type1 accepts any number of .ttf files and produces Type 1 .pfb font files and .afm font metric files. " All programs are free.
 The external programs ttf2pt1, ttf2pfa, and t1asm from the t1utils are needed.
 [Google] [More] ⦿